UCIL Academy

 College Course Expectations:

-Students and parents/guardians of students enrolled in the Diploma to Degree program will be advised of college course-level expectations, including, but not limited to the following:
+Students and parents/guardians of students enrolled in the Diploma to Degree program will be advised of university course-level expectations, including, but not limited to the following:

 Expectation of 2 hours study time per 1 hour class time.